MernaGamalShenouda/MernaGamalShenouda/README.md

 ### Hi there, I'm Merna Gamal👋

-I'm a Software Engineer passionate about creating meaningful and impactful projects.
+A Software Engineer passionate about creating meaningful and impactful projects.
 Currently, I'm a part of the ITI Intern Track Open Source Intake 44.

 - 🔭 I’m currently working on improving my coding skills and contributing to open-source projects.
 - 🌱 I’m currently learning new technologies and exploring different areas of software development.